cr4yfish/learn-better/README.md

     <img src="https://i.imgur.com/jkz577X.png" style="height: 500px; width: auto;" >
 </div>

+## TL;DR
+Duolingo but for any subject and community-driven.

 ## Description
 This is a project to help people learn better.
 Its main feature is the ability to create and share courses.